stevenmybarra/cakeapp/README.md

 Now you can start customizing your permissions and Develop your app.
 Do not forget to update the ACOs when creating new functions.

+## Changelog

+### v1.2

+* Updated version requirement to 1.* for latest ivanamat/cakephp3-aclmanager.
+* Updated version requirement to ~1.0 for latest cakephp/plugin-installer.

 ## Author

 Iván Amat on [GitHub](https://github.com/ivanamat)